-Circumstances Phraseologies Circumstances Denotes pilot transmission when LAHSO are in use e. (aircraft type) LANDING ON CROSSING RUNWAY WILL HOLD SHORT - RUNWAY (number) CLEARED FOR TAKE-OFF when a RADAR SID has been issued f.
+Circumstances Phraseologies when LAHSO are in use Denotes pilot transmission e. (aircraft type) LANDING ON CROSSING when LARSO are in use RUNWAY WILL HOLD SHORT - RUNWAY (number) CLEARED FOR TAKE-OFF when a RADAR SID has been issued f.
 ASSIGNED HEADING [LEFT (or RIGHT)] (three digits) [(altitude restriction)] [RUNWAY (number)] CLEARED FOR TAKE-OFF g.
-HEADING (or LEFT or RIGHT) (three digits) [(any altitude restriction)] [RUNWAY (number)] CLEARED FOR TAKE-OFF h.
-TRACK EXTENDED CENTRE LINE (three digits) DEGREES [(altitude restriction)] [RUNWAY (number)] CLEARED FOR TAKE-OFF when an IFR aircraft is cleared for a visual departure to a level at or above the MVA or MSA/LSALT ( j. (instructions) [RUNWAY (number)] CLEARED FOR TAKE-OFF, [LEFT (or RIGHT) TURN] when a VFR aircraft, or an IFR aircraft cleared for a visual departure is issued RADAR heading instructions k. (instructions) MAINTAIN RUNWAY HEADING (or TURN LEFT (or RIGHT) HEADING (three digits)) VISUAL, [(altitude restriction)] [RUNWAY (number)] CLEARED FOR TAKE- OFF (instructions) RUNWAY HEADING (or LEFT (or RIGHT) HEADING (three digits)) VISUAL, [(altitude restriction)] [RUNWAY (number)] CLEARED FOR TAKE-OFF when an IFR aircraft cleared for a visual departure is assigned a level below the MVA or MSA/LSALT in the departure instructions m. (instructions) CLIMB TO (level) VISUAL, [RUNWAY (number)] CLEARED FOR TAKE-OFF n. (instructions) (level) VISUAL, [RUNWAY (number)] CLEARED FOR TAKE-OFF when the airways clearance issued to an IFR aircraft includes a visual departure and a level below the MVA or MSA/LSALT and no turn on departure required o.
+HEADING (or LEFT or RIGHT) (three digits) [(any altitude restriction)] [RUNWAY (number)] CLEARED FOR TAKE-OFF TRACK EXTENDED CENTRE LINE (three digits) DEGREES [(altitude restriction)] [RUNWAY (number)] CLEARED FOR TAKE-OFF when an IFR aircraft is cleared for a visual departure to a level at or above the MVA or MSA/LSALT i. (instructions) [RUNWAY (number)] CLEARED FOR TAKE-OFF, [MAKE LEFT (or RIGHT) TURN] j. (instructions) [RUNWAY (number)] CLEARED FOR TAKE-OFF, [LEFT (or RIGHT) TURN] when a VFR aircraft, or an IFR aircraft cleared for a visual departure is issued RADAR heading instructions k. (instructions) MAINTAIN RUNWAY HEADING (or TURN LEFT (or RIGHT) HEADING (three digits)) VISUAL, [(altitude restriction)] [RUNWAY (number)] CLEARED FOR TAKE- OFF I. (instructions) RUNWAY HEADING (or LEFT (or RIGHT) HEADING (three digits)) VISUAL, [(altitude restriction)] [RUNWAY (number)] CLEARED FOR TAKE-OFF when an IFR aircraft cleared for a visual departure is assigned a level below the MVA or MSA/LSALT in the departure instructions m. (instructions) CLIMB TO (level) VISUAL, [RUNWAY (number)] CLEARED FOR TAKE-OFF n. (instructions) (level) VISUAL, [RUNWAY (number)] CLEARED FOR TAKE-OFF when the airways clearance issued to an IFR aircraft includes a visual departure and a level below the MVA or MSA/LSALT and no turn on departure required o.
 [RUNWAY (number)] CLEARED FOR TAKE-OFF, VISUAL 4.
 Take-off Clearance Cancellation a.
 HOLD POSITION, CANCEL, I SAY AGAIN CANCEL TAKE-OFF (reasons) b.
 HOLDING to stop a takeoff in emergency conditions NOTE: Used only when an aircraft is in c.
-STOP IMMEDIATELY (repeat aircraft callsign) STOP IMMEDIATELY (reason) imminent danger.
-T. Control of the Con
+STOP IMMEDIATELY (repeat aircraft callsign) STOP IMMEDIATELY (reason) imminent danger. d.
+STOPPING RUNWAY (number)